beyondthefarewell/beyondthefarewell.github.io/index.md

 -   Your suggestions?

 ### Passing on the passwords, passphrases, encryption keys, usernames etc:

+With the agreement of the account holder consider becoming a joint account holder or administrator on the following, it will make matters easier to deal with beyond EOL.

 * Online banking, Insurance companies
 * Utilities companies, council
 * Social media, clubs, societies etc.